tibbsa/scoped-logger-laravel/README.md

 **The underlying Laravel channel log level acts as a floor for all logged events.**

-If you're using scoped logging on a channel, that channel should be configured with the **lowest log level** you need (typically `debug`), otherwise the channel will filter out logs before scoped logging can process them.
+If you're using scoped logging on a channel, that channel should be configured with the **lowest log level** you need (typically `debug`), otherwise the channel will filter out logs that scoped logging passes along to record.

 ### Example Problem